Read This First

 Prompt 3: For each major branch of philosophy and science, comment on which notions of explanation are most employed and any associated conceptual problems.

-The section turns on Summary, Explanations Across Disciplines, and Explanation Types Across Different Domains.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Economics, Explanations Across Disciplines, and Explanation Types Across Different Domains in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Summary distinct from Explanations Across Disciplines.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Economics distinct from Explanations Across Disciplines.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Causal Explanation